kubernetes/enhancements/keps/sig-storage/284-enable-volume-expansion/README.md

 ###### Does enabling the feature change any default behavior?

-Enabling the feature gate allows users to increase size of pvc by editing `pvc.Spec.Resources` which results in Kubernetes trying to full-fill the request by actually expanding the volume in controller and then performing file system or any other kind of expansion needed on the node.
+Enabling the feature gate allows users to increase size of pvc by editing `pvc.Spec.Resources` which results in Kubernetes trying to fulfill the request by actually expanding the volume in controller and then performing file system or any other kind of expansion needed on the node.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?